eoghan2t9/linux-cachyos-deb/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+The repository and its contents are licensed under BSD-3-Clause.

 # Issues